Don't Worry Darling: Development and writing

 The film was announced in August 2019, after a bidding war among 18 studios to acquire the next Olivia Wilde-directed project.
 New Line Cinema won the auction.
 The original spec script was written by brothers Carey and Shane Van Dyke; the screenplay appeared on the 2019 Black List.
 Katie Silberman was brought on to do a rewrite, which became the film's screenplay.
 According to Wilde, Frank is inspired by psychologist and author Jordan Peterson, whom she called a "pseudo-intellectual hero to the incel community".
-Peterson rejected the characterization, but expressed interest and said that perhaps he would watch the film.
+Peterson rejected being characterizd as an incelosphere-figurehead, but expressed interest and said that perhaps he would watch the film.

-Variety initially put the budget at about $20 million, while Forbes estimated the production budget was in the range of $20-$30 million.
+Variety initially put the budget at about $20 million, while Forbes estimated the production budget was in the range of $20–30 million.
 Variety and Deadline Hollywood later said the film cost $35 million to produce.

 Casting

 In April 2020, Florence Pugh, Shia LaBeouf and Chris Pine were added to the cast of the film, with Dakota Johnson joining the next month.
 Wilde was originally set to play Pugh's part and Pugh was to play Wilde's, but they traded roles when Wilde decided she wanted a younger couple at the center of the film.
 In September 2020, Harry Styles joined the cast, replacing LaBeouf.

 In October 2020, Gemma Chan and KiKi Layne joined the cast, with Layne replacing Johnson, who dropped out due to a scheduling conflict with The Lost Daughter.
 That month, Sydney Chandler, Nick Kroll, Douglas Smith, Kate Berlant, Asif Ali, Timothy Simons and Ari'el Stachel joined the cast.